The Pacifica neighborhood near Mission Bay in San Diego features several models of Palmer & Krisel homes.

 “If you define modern design by its superstars—it’s Eames, therefore it has to be modern design; if it’s modern design, therefore it must look like Eames—that would be style.
 The fact that the eaves on the house are a certain size—not because I think it looks nice or it follows the Golden Proportion or because it was on another house that I liked—but because it’s right for that house, that’s modern design.”

 “I’m always happy to see someone move in who bought a Pacifica house for what it is and not for what they could turn it into,” Lynn interjects.
-Rex counters that he doesn’t expect insensitive upgrades to disappear anytime soon and that the dominant trend of mansionization will continue for the foreseeable future.
+Rex counters that he doesn’t expect insensitive upgrades to disappear anytime soon.
+He also expects that the dominant trend of mansionization will continue for the foreseeable future.

 “It’s drummed into people what they should aspire to.
 If you’re not at all interested in design or architecture, you’re going to buy what’s being sold,” says Darren Bradley. “[Today’s housing] is like everything else—supersized—but a lot of people are going to come to realize that you don’t need a 5,000-square-foot house for two or three people and that it’s probably more trouble than it’s worth when you consider upkeep.

 “When friends who live in those kinds of homes come see our place, they’re shocked when we tell them how small it is because it doesn’t feel that way.
 They’re amazed to hear the houses are 1,500 or 1,600 square feet; if you ask them to guess, they’ll say 2,500.
-If the home is designed well, you don’t need a lot of space, because they have multiple functions.
+If the home is designed well, you don’t need a lot of space.
+Well-designed spaces can serve multiple functions.

 “We’re trying to get preservation status of some sort and enough of us to have critical mass when it comes to design directives,” Bradley continues.
 “But first, we want to build awareness for this community and style of architecture, to encourage other homeowners and people who appreciate the architecture to consider moving here.”